Skip to Main Content

 • Case and punctuation are generally ignored by Google

-• Often it will not be possible to screen all results from search engines due to large numbers of results being returned.
-Predetermine the number of results you are going to screen for each line of search and report this e.g. Screened first 100 results
+• Due to unmanageable numbers, it is common practice to predetermine the number of results / pages of results you are going to screen for each search and report this e.g. screened first 100 results for each search

 How to start your search (opens in a new tab)